mahmudahsan/mahmudahsan/README.md

 ### Hi there 👋
-I am a software engineering working full time in an American startup company.
+I am a software engineer working full-time in an American startup company.
 I primarily work in iOS app development, but sometimes I work as a full-stack developer.

 ✍️ My blog [thinkdiff.net](https://thinkdiff.net/)